bodobraegger/bodobraegger.github.io/pages/notes/2024-02-27_visual_overview.md

 ![Video feed: Airport Stuttgart](http://94.124.210.59:8083/jpg/1/image.jpg)

-Below is a simplified approximation of what the final visualization might look
+Below is a simplified approximation of what such a visualization might look.
+In practise, this heavily depends on the quality of the video feed, and the power of the computer running the visualization.

 ```javascript
 var img = document.createElement('img');